Oklahoma City: History

-In 1993, the city passed a massive redevelopment package known as the Metropolitan Area Projects (MAPS), intended to rebuild the city's core with civic projects to establish more activities and life to downtown.
+In 1993, the city passed a massive redevelopment package known as the Metropolitan Area Projects (MAPS), intended to rebuild the city's core with civic projects to establish more activities and life in downtown.
 The city added a new baseball park; a central library; renovations to the civic center, convention center, and fairgrounds; and a water canal in the Bricktown entertainment district.
 Water taxis transport passengers within the district, adding color and activity along the canal.
 MAPS has become one of the most successful public-private partnerships undertaken in the U.S., exceeding $3 billion in private investment as of 2010.
-As a result of MAPS, the population living in downtown housing has exponentially increased, together with the demand for additional residential and retail amenities, such as grocery, services, and shops.
+As a result of MAPS, the population in downtown housing has exponentially increased, with the demand for additional residential and retail amenities, such as groceries, services, and shops.

-Since the MAPS projects' completion, the downtown area has seen continued development.
+Since the completion of the MAPS projects, the downtown area has seen continued development.
 Several downtown buildings are undergoing renovation/restoration.
 Notable among these was the restoration of the Skirvin Hotel in 2007.
-The famed First National Center is being renovated.
+The famed First National Center is also being renovated.

-Residents of Oklahoma City suffered substantial losses on April 19, 1995, when Timothy McVeigh detonated a bomb in front of the Murrah building.
-The building was destroyed (the remnants of which had to be imploded in a controlled demolition later that year), more than 100 nearby buildings suffered severe damage, and 168 people were killed.
-The site has been commemorated as the Oklahoma City National Memorial and Museum.
+Residents of Oklahoma City suffered substantial losses on April 19, 1995, when Timothy McVeigh detonated a bomb in front of the Alfred P. Murrah Federal Building.
+The building was destroyed (the remnants of which had to be imploded in a controlled demolition later that year), more than 100 nearby buildings suffered severe damage, and 168 people were killed, making it the deadliest act of domestic terrorism in U.S. history.
+The site of the Murrah Building has been commemorated as the Oklahoma City National Memorial and Museum.
 Since its opening in 2000, over three million people have visited.
-Every year on April 19, survivors, families, and friends return to the memorial to read the names of each person lost.
-McVeigh was executed by lethal injection on June 11, 2001.

 The "Core-to-Shore" project was created to relocate I-40 one mile (1.6 km) south and replace it with a boulevard to create a landscaped entrance to the city.
 This also allows the central portion of the city to expand south and connect with the shore of the Oklahoma River.
 Several elements of "Core to Shore" were included in the MAPS 3 proposal approved by voters in late 2009.

+In 2012, Devon Energy completed the construction of their new skyscraper, the Devon Energy Center, which immediately became the tallest building in Oklahoma City as well as the state of Oklahoma at 844 feet (257.25m).
+Culturally, the “Devon Tower”, as it is called by locals, has been considered the centerpiece of the city’s skyline.
+Mayor Mick Cornett attended the building’s opening ceremony and stated, "The visual impact it has on the city is so striking and so identifiable.
+It took just over three years to complete the building that has quickly become a staple in our city's skyline."

+Oklahoma City is set to become the home of the Legends Tower, which when complete would be the tallest building in the United States and amongst the tallest buildings in the world.